Lisa Whisenant, OTR

 Interpreting services for other languages: No

-My approach is patient 1st: I provide space and time to hear the story, guidance, and resources when needed.
-My background, in addition to PT includes health coaching and sexual counseling (in the process).
-PT approach using manual therapy (myofascial, visceral mobilization, soft tissue, cupping, etc.), neuromuscular re-Ed: pain science (graded exposure, guided imagery, etc.)., exercise and movement.
+Philosophy of care and typical treatment strategies: My approach is patient first: I provide space and time to hear the story, guidance, and resources when needed.
+My background, in addition to PT, includes health coaching and sexual counseling (in the process).
+PT approach using manual therapy (myofascial, visceral mobilization, soft tissue, cupping, etc.), neuromuscular re-Ed: pain science (graded exposure, guided imagery, etc.), exercise, and movement.

 Juan Michelle Martin, PT, DPT